Word Power (album)

 Word Power is the debut album by American rapper and producer Divine Styler.
-It was released on October 23, 1989 on Ice-T's Rhyme $yndicate Records under Epic Records.
+It was released on October 23, 1989, on Ice-T's Rhyme $yndicate Records under Epic Records.
 The album peaked at No. 62 on the Billboard Top R&B/Hip-Hop Albums chart.
 The Scheme Team, a hip hop collective of Divine Styler, made their introduction on the record.

-On this album, Divine rhymed about being proud of heritage (highlighted on "It's a Black Thing") and featured audio production handled by Bilal Bashir (who made later instrumentals for the likes of Everlast, Dr. Dre, and Ice Cube), who later re-released this album in instrumental form in 2005.
+Divine rhymed about being proud of heritage (highlighted on "It's a Black Thing") and featured audio production handled by Bilal Bashir (who made later instrumentals for the likes of Everlast, Dr. Dre, and Ice Cube), who later re-released this album in instrumental form in 2005.
 The album produced the only lead single "Ain't Sayin' Nothin", featuring a scratch noise similar to the sound used in "Jump Around" and "Insane in the Brain".
 It peaked at No. 10 on the Billboard Hot Rap Songs chart.

+Critical reception

+The Chicago Tribune called the album "exciting, and that isn't a word you can use to describe many recent rap releases."